deginner/website/README.md

 website
 =======

-An in progres static website for deginner.com.
+Please Note:- An in progres static website for deginner.com.
 To build the website it's necessary to install [Hugo](http://gohugo.io/) and run `hugo`.